jundalisay/sp/content/en/research/spinoza/politics/chapter-08f.md

 However, a state will be exposed to this evil to a greater or lesser degree according as it has been well- or ill-founded.

 For if the freedom of a state is not based on a sufficiently secure foundation, it is never defended without danger; and to avoid incurring this risk, patricians choose as ministers ambitious men from the commons who, when the situation later takes a different tum, are slaughtered like sacrificial animals to appease the wrath of those who are enemies to freedom % But where freedom has a sufficiently secure foundation, patricians are eager to claim for themselves the glory of safeguarding it, and they are anxious to ensure that good policy in the conduct of affairs derives only from their advice.

 In laying the foundations of the state it is these two rules that we have particularly followed, namely, that the commons should be debarred both from giving advice and from voting (see Sections 3 and 4 of this Chapter); and so sovereignty should be vested in the whole body of patricians,57 authority in the syndics and the senate, and the right to summon the senate, to bring forward, discuss, and deal with matters pertaining to the public welfare should lie with consuls appointed from the senate.

-And if it is also ordained that the secretary to the senate or to the other councils be appointed for four or five years at the most, with the addition of an assistant secretary appointed for the same period to lighten his load, or alternatively that there should be not one but several secretaries to the senate employed in different departments, it will never come about that the influence58 of officials could be of any importance.
+If it is also ordained that the secretary to the senate or to the other councils be appointed for four or five years at the most, with the addition of an assistant secretary appointed for the same period to lighten his load, or alternatively that there should be not one but several secretaries to the senate employed in different departments, it will never come about that the influence58 of officials could be of any importance.

 <!-- 5 [In 1672.
 Spmoza IS thinkmg prinCipally here of Oldenbarneveldt and de Witt.]
 56 [Oldenbarneveldt was executed by the stadtholder Maunce 10 1619.
 De WItt was lTIJrdered by supportern of the Prince of Orange in the Hague In 1672 J  -->

-[45] Treasurers are likewise to be appointed from the commons, to be accountable not only to the senate but also to the syndics.
+<sup>45</sup> Treasurers are likewise to be appointed from the commons, to be accountable not only to the senate but also to the syndics.

-[46] With regard to religion , we have set forth our views at sufficient length in the Tractatus theologico-politicus.
+<sup>46</sup> With regard to religion , we have set forth our views at sufficient length in the Tractatus theologico-politicus.

 However, we omitted some points, the discussion of which was not there appropriate, to wit, that all patricians should be of the same religion, a very simple religion of a most universal nature as described in that treatise.
 59